- Ask for assistance, especially on a windy day.

 - After removing the oars, close the oarlock gates to prevent damage.

 - Be sure your slings are set up before you untie.

 - With assistance, carry the boat to the slings.
 Watch the skeg, please.

 - Clean the boat, using towels and spray cleaner.

 - With assistance, rack the boat, with the bow towards the south or central area of the boatsite.

 - Open the drain plugs and hatch covers to ventilate the boat.

-- Log in, and note any damage or trouble.
+- Make sure you sign your boat back in to our log book and note any damage or trouble.